What is Scientific Research? 2 Forms of Scientific Inquiry

 Anonymity and Confidentiality

 Conducting social science research carries a significant responsibility to ensure ethical practices.
 This includes ensuring that participants give their informed consent, safeguarding their anonymity and confidentiality, and being aware of any potential power imbalances.
+Being transparent regarding any limitations or biases in your research is crucial, as it upholds the integrity and credibility of your findings.

 Conclusion: Meaning of Scientific Research